dillan-py/pihole-dnscrypt-tailscape/guides/READTHAT.md

 Most people focus on VPNs for traffic encryption but overlook DNS — the system that translates domain names (like github.com) to IP addresses.
 Once DNS leaves your control, your ISP, public Wi-Fi, or attackers can spy on it, tamper with it, or redirect you.

-This setup creates a **fast, trustworthy, privacy-first DNS resolver** that works seamlessly:
-- At home (local network)
-- Remotely (via zero-trust VPN)

 ## Core Components